 When the time comes to stock up on sun cream, you know summer has well and truly arrived.
-Whether you’re pre-empting a heat wave on home soil or are preparing for an exotic escape abroad, these sun cream tips will come in handy when the sun has got his hat on.
+Where ever you are enjoying the glorious weather this year, these sun cream tips will come in handy when the sun has got his hat on.

 Pick the Right SPF

 SPF stands for sun protection factor and sun creams are rated on a scale of 2-50+.
 It’s the measure of how long you can stay in the sun without getting burned with sun cream applied versus without the sun cream.
 For example, if your skin tends to burn after 20 minutes of being in the sun, applying an SFP10 will means it will take 10 times longer to burn.

 As a general guide, the paler the skin (most at risk of burning quickly) the higher the SPF advised.
 A higher SPF doesn’t mean any better protection but it allows you to stay in the sun for longer.
 Which leads us on to…